Valiant (film): Plot

-Eventually, Gutsy arrives to inform Monty the recruits are to leave the next morning despite their training being incomplete.
-Fearing for his life, Bugsy flees, but later returns as the rest of Squad F are preparing to leave.
-During the flight, the plane is caught in an anti-aircraft attack and sustains heavy damage.
-The squad bail out, but a technical malfunction traps Gutsy on the plane as it crash-lands; seemingly killing him.
+Gutsy informs Monty the recruits must leave before their training is complete.
+Bugsy deserts, fearing for his life, but returns as Squad F departs.
+Their plane is damaged in an anti-aircraft attack and the squad bails out.
+A technical malfunction traps Gutsy on the plane as it crash-lands.

-Arriving in France, Squad F meet Charles de Girl and Rollo, two mice from the French Resistance's Mouse Division, who lead them to Saint-Pierre to receive the message they were ordered to deliver.
-However, Von Talon's forces attack, capturing Bugsy and the message.
-Unaware that Squad F followed him to his bunker hideout, Von Talon imprisons Bugsy, intending to kill him after he delivers the message to Der Fuehrer.
-Concurrently, Squad F reunite with Gutsy while Valiant uses his short stature to infiltrate Von Talon's bunker and rescue Bugsy and Mercury.
-Though the falcons discover them during their escape, Squad F, Mercury, and Gutsy hold off Cufflingk and Underlingk while Valiant flies to London to deliver the message, followed by Von Talon.
+In France, Squad F meets Charles de Girl and Rollo, two mice from the French Resistance's Mouse Division, who lead them to Saint-Pierre.
+They are ordered to deliver the same message, but Von Talon's forces attack, capturing Bugsy.
+Unaware that Squad F followed him to his bunker hideout, Von Talon imprisons Bugsy, intending to kill him after he delivers the message to the Führer.
+As Squad F reunites with Gutsy, Valiant uses his short stature to infiltrate Von Talon's bunker and rescue Bugsy and Mercury.
+The falcons discover them during their escape, but Squad F, Mercury, and Gutsy hold off Cufflingk and Underlingk while Valiant flies to London to deliver the message, pursued by Von Talon.

-With Felix and his fellow West Nestington residents' help, Valiant subdues Von Talon and successfully delivers the message.
-Upon receiving it, the Allies readjust their plans and opt to land in Normandy.
-Sometime later, Squad F receives the Dickin Medal and celebrate at the West Nestington bar, where Valiant reunites and shares a kiss with Victoria.
+With Felix and his fellow West Nestington residents' help, Valiant subdues Von Talon and successfully delivers the message, which inspires the Allies to change their invasion plans and land in Normandy.
+Squad F receives the Dickin Medal and celebrates at the West Nestington bar, where Valiant shares a kiss with Victoria.
 A message is then displayed commending the animals that saved thousands of lives during World War II.